 UBS to plead for capital leniency

-UBS will set out a formal response to the Swiss government’s proposals to increase the capital the group must hold by early September, with chief executive Sergio Ermotti indicating he would argue that the new rules would not necessarily help the bank's domestic customers.
+UBS will set out a formal response by early September to the Swiss government’s proposals to increase the capital the group must hold, with chief executive Sergio Ermotti indicating he would argue that the new rules would not necessarily help the bank's domestic customers.

 “In principle, we support most of the proposals as long as they are consistent with the Swiss Federal Council's aims of being targeted, proportionate and internationally aligned.
-However, the proposed changes to the capital regime do not meet those criteria,” he said.
+However, the proposed changes to the capital regime do not meet those criteria,” Ermotti said, speaking at the release of the bank’s Q2 results.

 In June, the government set out plans requiring UBS to hold an estimated US$26bn more in capital, but the bank said, when releasing second-quarter results on Wednesday, that it could ultimately need to hold an additional US$42bn.

-Ermotti said the bank would not rush to make decisions, noting that there was a long consultation period in the Swiss parliament and a pledge to introduce the rules gradually.
-However, he did make a case for not unduly hampering the group and making it an outlier among its global banking peers.
+Ermotti said UBS would not rush to make decisions, noting there is a long consultation period in the Swiss parliament and a pledge to introduce the rules gradually.
+But he did make a case for not unduly hampering the group and making it an outlier among its global banking peers.

 "We do not want to be loved but we do want to be respected," he said.

-The proposals basically ask UBS to fully capitalise its subsidiaries outside Switzerland rather than allowing some leniency on this, as at present, because it is currently treated as “double-counting”.
+The proposals want UBS to fully capitalise its subsidiaries outside Switzerland rather than allowing some leniency on this, as at present, because it is currently treated as “double-counting”.
 The impact would be to increase the total amount of capital parked at group level.

-Consultations about the legislation, designed to end a bank being too-big-to-fail, have started but the laws are not due to enter into force before 2028, although some connected ordinances can be imposed from 2027.
+Consultations about the legislation, designed to end a bank being too-big-to-fail, have started but the laws are not due to enter into force before 2028.
 UBS would also have up to eight years to implement rules.

-“We are not going to front-run any new capital regime, that's clear," said Ermotti.
+“We are not going to frontrun any new capital regime, that's clear," said Ermotti.
 “This is a political process which we fully respect.
-Our aim is simply to contribute to the debate.
-So, as I said, early on in September, most likely we will be able to comment on this proposal publicly.”
+Our aim is simply to contribute to the debate.”

 UBS has said its Common Equity Tier 1 ratio could rise from 14% to 17%, far higher than major US banks, which have ratios of less than 13%.